anaelleltd/working-groups/README.md

 ![image](https://github.com/user-attachments/assets/019a2461-950c-428c-a98a-ad1b3d47602e)

 Should the Fellowship fail to approve a WG, the Initial leader(s) may chose to open a new poll at a later date or close the PR.
-PRs will also be closed when sufficiently stale, as well - after a period of 6 months without acceptance.
+PRs will also be closed after a period of 6 months without acceptance.

 ## Recommendations